swissup/swissup.github.io/m1/extensions/countdowntimer/index.md

 `Countdown Timer` in menu group `Templates-Master`.

 `Add jQuery library` - with this option you can manage jQuery loading.
-If your store already use jQuery, then you can set this option to `No`.
+If your store already uses jQuery, then you can set this option to `No`.

 ### Timer designs